polyforest/jsdoc-tsimport-plugin/README.md

  */
 ```

-This plugin adds hooks to jsdoc that translates the VSCode supported syntax into the JSDoc supported syntax.
+This plugin adds hooks to JSDoc that translates the VSCode supported syntax into the JSDoc supported syntax.

 ### Why?